Mendocino County Today: Sunday, Oct. 15, 2017

 Enclosed:

 Dear Editor: Taking a knee turns our National Anthem into a prayer.
-Sincerely, Mary Lou Scott, Ukiah.
+Sincerely, Mary Lou Scott, Ukiah

 MARIJUANA CROP IS BURNING IN THE CALIFORNIA WILDFIRES